matrix-org/synapse/docs/server-server/signing.rst

 1. Checks if the ``signatures`` object contains an entry with the name of the entity.
 If the entry is missing then the check fails.
-2. Removes any *signing key identifiers* from the entry with algrothims it doesn't understand.
+2. Removes any *signing key identifiers* from the entry with algorithms it doesn't understand.
 If there are no *signing key identifiers* left then the check fails.
 3. Looks up *verification keys* for the remaining *signing key identifiers*